-This solution for building a shed on unlevel ground is OK for shallower slopes and involves cutting into the slope to create a level platform with the ground above the shed being held back by a retaining wall.
+This solution involves actually building a shed into the hillside.
+It is economic for shallower slopes and involves cutting into the slope to create a level platform with the ground above the shed being held back by a retaining wall.
 The picture below shows all of the ground in cut, this soil would then have to be used to level somewhere else in the garden or disposed of by skip.

 A more balanced solution is to balance the cut and fill by using the soil dug out of the slope to build up the platform for the shed.
 This has two problems, first of all compacting the excavated material may be difficult and secondly a second retaining wall may be needed.
 Depending upon space requirements.

 Building a block retaining wall is a perfectly do-able DIY project.
 A brick or block retaining wall is suitable for walls of up to about 0.9 m.

 For retaining wall designs above 0.9m I would recommend getting professional advice about ground stability and wall design from a builder/ engineer.

 Of the two solutions for building a shed on unlevel ground the deck solution is the cheaper and easier.
 The retaining wall solution can involve moving surprisingly large quantities of earth.. but sometimes it just has to be done!!